dryer-dev/dryer/README.md

 ## Conclusion

-There's much more to do and, importantly, I still need to uplod this on a server and ensure the assets are delivered correctly.
+There's much more to do and, importantly, I still need to upload this on a server and ensure the assets are delivered correctly.